lecnim/stado/docs/source/docs/quick-start.md

 Running stado
 -------------

-    stado.py
+    stado.py build

-If stado is run without commands, it will try to build all sites.
+If stado is run with build command it will try to build all sites.
 You can choose which site to build using `stado.py build [site]` command.

 Also there is a development server available.
 It has auto-rebuild on save feature.